For Kyle Kuzma and Kentavious Caldwell-Pope, Lakers matchup carries something extra

 Washington’s 115-109 loss to the Clippers on Wednesday was Kuzma’s first time back in his old office since he and Kentavious Caldwell-Pope were traded alongside Montrezl Harrell for Russell Westbrook over the summer.
 It was not, however, his first time back home.
 That will come Friday, when Kuzma and Caldwell-Pope stand against their former teammates in the second of a four-game West Coast trip.

-“It’s a little different,” Kuzma said, generously.
+“It’s a little different,” Kuzma said.
 “Clipper games ain’t Laker games, so.
 It’s two separate arenas, really, and now it’s Crypto.
 We’ll get the real taste of this arena on Friday.”

 For Kuzma and Caldwell-Pope, a return to Los Angeles is part business trip, part homecoming.
-Kuzma stayed at his own home, not the team hotel, during the Wizards’ five-day stay in part so he could oversee renovations on his guesthouse and his pool.
+Kuzma stayed at his own home, not the team hotel, during the Wizards’ five-day stay, in part so he could oversee renovations on his guesthouse and his pool.
 Caldwell-Pope and his wife attended business meetings before she ran the kids past their old house for nostalgia’s sake.

 When it’s finally game time, expect a little added juice.
 Los Angeles selected Kuzma with the No. 27 pick in the 2017 draft, molding him into a valuable role player.
-Caldwell-Pope arrived as a free agent in the same year, three seasons before both helped Los Angeles capture an NBA championship.
+Caldwell-Pope arrived as a free agent in the same year, two seasons before both helped Los Angeles capture an NBA championship.

 “It means a lot.
 Emotions are going to be there, because of the championship, the team dynamic that we had,” Caldwell-Pope said.
 “But it’s going to be fun at the end of the day.”

-Coach Wes Unseld Jr. addressed the matchup with the team, understanding it’s human nature for Kuzma and Caldwell-Pope to want to make the Lakers regret giving them up.
+Wizards Coach Wes Unseld Jr. addressed the matchup with the team, understanding it’s human nature for Kuzma and Caldwell-Pope to want to make the Lakers regret giving them up.
 Kuzma said he has felt like he has something to prove ever since he arrived in Washington, both to those who follow the NBA and, more importantly, to himself.

 “I wanted to be able to be who I say I am,” Kuzma said.